rafaeltmbr/clock/README.md

 `git clone https://github.com/rafaeltmbr/clock`

-This will download all the repository files.
+this will download all files contained in this repository.

 After all files are downloaded, with **yarn** installed (see [how to install yarn](https://yarnpkg.com/lang/en/docs/install)), run following command